apache/flink/docs/content/docs/dev/table/data_stream_api.md

 // === EXAMPLE 3 ===

-// use Table API before creating the view if it is only about renaming columns
+// use the Table API before creating the view if it is only about renaming columns

 tableEnv.createTemporaryView(
     "MyView",